-Water Quality Improvement Plans (WQIPs) have been developed, or are being developed, for the (former) Douglas Shire, Mackay Whitsunday NRM region, the Tully catchment and the rural component of Burdekin Dry Tropics NRM region.
+Water Quality Improvement Plans (WQIPs) have been developed for the (former) Douglas Shire, Mackay Whitsunday NRM region, the Tully catchment and the rural component of Burdekin Dry Tropics NRM region.
 The Black and Ross WQIP area is part of the Burdekin Dry Tropics NRM region containing the main urban and industrial landuse areas in north Queensland.
 Some of the key findings from the Mackay Whitsunday and Burdekin WQIPs are presented below.